 Dogs cool off by panting and sweat through their paws, so we will either we find a lake or river where she can get her paws wet, or we use a Ruffwear Swamp Cooler.
 Sora hates sitting on a wet bed, so we make sure to squeeze out as much water as we can before we put it on her.

 We carry a Kurgo Kibble Carrier to contain Sora’s dog food.
 We were a little skeptical at first, but after using the bag for 12 months, we can’t imagine traveling without one.
 It protects from critters from getting into her food when camping, plus, it keeps her food from the elements, including Sora herself.

+When we stop in larger cities, we purchase three-kilogram bags of food and stay topped off to ensure we never run out.
 With the abundance of street dogs and other critters roaming around at night, we snap Sora’s food to a high tree branch or store it inside her trailer overnight.

 And there you have it!
 Whether you’re off to to the local brewery to meet friends or heading out for an extended tour with your dog, you are now armed with our tips on how to successfully bike with a dog.